For an overview of common terms you see on this page, check out the Terminology section.

 Is P3 the same as privatization?

-How will the state select the developer?
+How will the State select the Phase Developer?

 How does the private sector partner make its money?